frederic-perez/AmE-dictionary/data/idioms.md

 __in donkeys__ In an exceptionally long period of time.
 The phrase likely originated as the rhyming slang, shortened to simply “donkeys,” of “donkey’s ears” -where “ears” rhymes with “years” and alludes to the length of a donkey’s ears.
 __in droves__ :two: In large numbers. _It was a beautiful day, but the bees were out in droves._ _They will come in droves._ _They buy tickets in droves._
 __in due time__
-__in excess of__ :five: Over; greater or more than. _Infrasound can be detected in excess of 100 miles._ _It has been tested to wind speeds in excess of 100m/s._ _Roper hadn’t slept for a period in excess of 24 hours._ _The retail giant predicts earnings for the past year in excess of $4 million._
+__in excess of__ :six: Over; greater or more than. _Infrasound can be detected in excess of 100 miles._ _It has been tested to wind speeds in excess of 100m/s._ _Roper hadn’t slept for a period in excess of 24 hours._ _The retail giant predicts earnings for the past year in excess of $4 million._
 __in favor (with someone)__ Highly regarded (by someone); widely accepted or enjoyed (by someone).
 Primarily heard in US. _John had been in favor with his boss ever since he managed to secure that lucrative client._
 __in fee__ _law_ (specifically of land) In absolute legal ownership or subjection. _The courts have found that as the estate is in fee by Mrs. Williams, as arranged in the prenuptial agreement, Mr. Williams has no legal claim to the grounds or anything built thereon._
 __in front of (one’s) nose__ Immediately obvious or clearly apparent.